FokkeZB/Tracker/README.md

 So, I present to you...

-## G.O.
-Tracker 4 Compassion
+## Tracker 4 Compassion

-Pronounced *"geo" Tracker*, this initial version simply tracks your geolocation.
+This initial version simply tracks your geolocation.
 You can view your previous routes on a map or browse through the individual data points.
 I plan to add more features in the next two months as I start to use the app for my own rides and hope to have it fairly complete by the time I go to Rwanda in June.

 ![Screenshots](docs/assets/screenshots.png)